Tips, FAQ and Furniture Practicalities for the Active Learning Spaces at the Science Park

 We love to hear if the chairs have aided you in your teaching activity, or if you’ve designed a creative and useful way to use the coloured chairs that we should share with others!
 Contact us via tlc-science@uva.nl.

-the light tables and chairs in A1.04-A1.14?
+The light tables and chairs in A1.04-A1.14?

 The furniture in the smaller classrooms in A are lightweight and mobile, with wheels and felt pads, so that a change in set-up is easy.
 You can create groups of 2-8, set-up a U-shape, or make rows in a minute.
 Moreover, the slightly smaller table size creates more space for teachers and students to move around and interact.